jeraldlyh/url-shortener/README.md

 ### Styling

 The frontend application is designed with a unique and modern look.
 Users are given the option to toggle between light and dark theme.
 It is also fully responsive, ensuring a great user experience on different devices.

-### Automated Testing

-The application includes unit tests to ensure its functionality and reliability.
-You can run these tests using the following command: `npm test`

 ### QR Code Generation